m1cje/Simple7seg/README.md

   Nothing.<br>

 #### setIntensity(level)
-This function sets the output intensity to a level from 0 to 15 with 15 being the brightest.<br>
+This function sets the output intensity to a level from 0 to 15.
+The function operates independantly of the character write function.<br>
 ```
   setIntensity(byte level);
 ```